 Since there is no insurance claim involved in lemon law issues, this will not happen.
 Refusal to pay on a loan can harm your credit rating.
 Keep your loan payments up to date while the vehicle is being worked on.
 One the final determination of a lemon is reached, you will have the option of a refund or a replacement car.

-If the same problem keeps occurring, the dealership has three tries to get it right, after that, the car is officially a lemon.
+If the same problem keeps occurring, the dealership has 3 attempts to get it right, after that, the car is officially a lemon.
 Or, if your car has been out of commission for a total of 30 days, it can be considered a lemon.
-This does not have to be 30 consecutive days, just 30 days total.

 In the even of either of the above, then dealer then must do one of these things: